simonklejnstrup/CustomSliderNumberPickerXML/README.md

 ## Introduction

-This slider was made as a exercise in WML views.
+This slider was made as a exercise in using XML views - Jetpack Compose and 3rd party libraries being prohibited.

 ## Features